Sounds of Germany

 Increase of the Production Value

 Match cuts were a creative stylistic device to avoid jumping hard from place to place with hard cuts.
+Given the average attention span of less than six seconds, it was essential to use creative techniques like match cuts to maintain viewer engagement.
 They were perfectly suited to stay in the flow of the story and at the same time maintain the fast pace of narration necessary for online advertising.
 They also created a nice dynamic for the sound: Sometimes the cut was used as a break, but sometimes to put even more focus on the sound or even to use ASMR sounds.
 Here is a selection of established match cuts:

 • taking a picture with a smartphone